eslint/eslint/docs/rules/space-infix-ops.md

 var sum = 1 + 2;
 ```

-The proponents of these extra spaces believe it make the code easier to read and can more easily highlight potential errors, such as:
+Proponents of this rule believe that it makes code easier to read and can more easily highlight potential errors, such as:

 ```js
 var sum = i+++2;